 Defining and selecting service providers

 Various types of organisations can deliver HIV services to key populations.
-State run healthcare facilities can deliver broad spectrum of diagnostic and treatment services including HIV, viral hepatites, STIs, TB, as well as a range of complementary services such as psychological support and counselling, substance use disorder treatment etc. However, despite having the capacity to deliver a broad range of services, healthcare facilities normally do not have their own mechanism for finding and attracting patients from marginalised communities.
-In order to extend their services to key populations healthcare facilities should collaborate with community-based organisations that have effective outreach mechanisms.
+State run healthcare facilities can deliver broad spectrum of diagnostic and treatment services, including HIV, viral hepatitis, STIs, TB, as well as a range of complementary services such as psychological support and counselling, substance use disorder treatment, etc. However, despite having the capacity to deliver a broad range of services, healthcare facilities normally do not have their own mechanism for finding and attracting patients from marginalised communities.
+In order to extend their services to key populations, healthcare facilities should collaborate with community-based organisations that have effective outreach mechanisms.
 Not every non-governmental organisation has an effective outreach mechanism.
-Most key populations are marginalised and relatively closed communities and in order to establish contact it is necessary to penetrate the natural social networks of these communities.
+Most key populations are marginalised and relatively closed communities.
+To establish contact, it is necessary to penetrate the natural social networks of these communities.
 This is only possible through members of these networks.
 Hence, in order to develop an effective outreach function organisations should employ people from the targeted communities.
-Organisations employing the members of their target community are able not only to organise effective outreach function, but also to deliver a range of essential prevention and care services to significant numbers of marginalised clients.
-However, for medical and other highly specialised services NGOs have to rely on partnerships with healthcare facilities, and agencies that deliver social and other required services.
-In many contexts simple referrals are not effective and clients require support in contacting the reference facilities and follow-up assistance during treatment.
+Organisations employing the members of their target community cannot only to organise effective outreach function, but also deliver a range of essential prevention and care services to significant numbers of marginalised clients.
+However, for medical and other highly specialised services, NGOs have to rely on partnerships with healthcare facilities and agencies that deliver social and other required services.
+In many contexts, simple referrals are ineffective, and clients require support contacting the reference facilities and follow-up assistance during treatment.
 This support is most effectively provided by peers with personal experiences of access to the services.
 Such support can be effectively managed by organisations working in the interests of specific vulnerable communities and prioritising improvements in their quality of life, human rights protection and access to essential services.
-Focus on satisfying essential needs of clients as perceived by the clients themselves eventually allows for generation of demand for health services.
+Focus on satisfying clients’ essential needs as perceived by the clients eventually allows for the generation of demand for health services.
 E.g., provision of support and contribution to case management by peer workers improves the effectiveness of outpatient treatment thus also decreasing the workload of healthcare facilities and contributing to improved adherence and treatment outcomes.
-Community-based organisations also play an important role in protecting the rights and interests of their patients/clients, facilitating experience exchange and mutual support between patients/clients as well as mobilising their families for additional support.
+Community-based organisations also play an important role in protecting the rights and interests of their patients and clients, facilitating experience exchange and mutual support between patients and clients, as well as mobilising their families for additional support.

 CLM Focus: Service Providers